Losant/losant-rest-js/docs/experienceUsers.md

-# Application Users Actions
+# Experience Users Actions

-Details on the various actions that can be performed on the Application Users resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience Users resource, including the expected parameters and the potential responses.

 ##### Contents